MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/debug-visual-studio.md

 We'll use the [Todo Application with C# and Azure Cosmos DB API for MongoDB](https://github.com/Azure-Samples/todo-csharp-cosmos-sql) for this tutorial.

-By now, you should have your Azure resources provisioned and application deployed.
+By now, you should have your Azure resources provisioned and app deployed.
 If not, follow the steps in [Get started](../get-started.md?tabs=bare-metal%2Cwindows&pivots=programming-language-csharp) and then return to this article.

 ## Enable the preview feature